neu-reseau/neugrad/README.md

 This is a small autograd engine, made purely from numpy and python.
 This is still a work in progress and more features will be added with time
 Hope you have fun implementing this :)
+Additionally, later on, deep learning layer features, loss functions and optimizers will be added to this project.
+This aims to be a small pytorch clone

 ## Requirements to run it